alanlivio/autograder-gen/comprehensive_sample/COMPREHENSIVE_CONFIG_README.md

 # 🎯 Comprehensive Autograder Configuration

-This configuration file demonstrates **ALL** autograder functionality implemented in the TIF Autograder system.
+This configuration file demonstrates **ALL** autograder functionality implemented in the autograder-gen.

 ## 📋 **Testing Categories Covered**